UzerTekton/nodatime-timezoneinfo-exporter/README.md

 ## Description
 This tool generates **TimeZoneInfo serialized strings** using NodaTime TZDB.

-For use in `TimeZoneInfo.FromSerializedString(String)` in a Unity script.
+For use in `TimeZoneInfo.FromSerializedString(String)` in a Unity script for example.

-The point is by generating our own serialized strings (and embedding into a project), we can ensure:
+The point is by generating our own serialized strings (and embedding into a Unity project), we can ensure:

-- It uses latest IANA time zone data (from NodaTime's embedded TZDB source).
+  - The game uses latest IANA time zone data (from NodaTime's embedded TZDB source).

-- It does NOT rely on Windows built-in timezone data, therefore the project is cross-platform and portable.
+  - The game does not rely on the device built-in timezone data (which can be outdated) nor rely on the OS-dependant `TimeZoneInfo.FindSystemTimeZoneById()` (which requires different `id` for non-Windows), therefore the project is cross-platform and portable.

-This program was meant for generating serialized strings for use in Unity scripting (in Udon for VRChat to be precise) and is tested to work in VRChat SDK 3.8.1,  but I don't know if the generated strings will work for any other purposes.
+## Features and Limitations

+- By default it only checks for rules from the year 2000 to 2100.
+However you can set to a longer period if you want, but it will increase the string size of some time zones.

+  - This will not affect you if your time zone does not have DST, or has a constant DST rule (it will be condensed into one rule).

+- It does not generate with `displayName` `standardDisplayName` `daylightDisplayName`.

 ## Prerequisites

 Requires:

 - Some way to compile the cs file e.g. .NET SDK